pabrojast/ckanext-schemingdcat/README.md

     <field name="resource_relation" type="string" uninvertible="false" docValues="true" indexed="true" stored="true" multiValued="true"/>

 ```
+     >**Note**<br>
-    You can ommit any field you're not going to use for faceting, but the best policy could be to add all values at the beginning.
+     >You can ommit any field you're not going to use for faceting, but the best policy could be to add all values at the beginning.

 	Be sure to restart Solr after modify the schema.